iCliniq Logo

 2. ME12 tablet daily for eight weeks.

-Also, please let me know if in future will I be diabetic.
+Also, please let me know if I will be diabetic in the future.
 I have no family history of diabetic patients.
-I just want to be sure that I am not prone to get affected by diabetes or other cardiovascular diseases, according to my report.
+I just want to be sure that I am not prone to getting affected by diabetes or other cardiovascular diseases, according to my report.

 Hi,